Beryllium Mining

 BERYLLIUM :

-Beryllium is an extremely toxic metal and if bare to it, at or above the threshold values, it can lead to a chronic beryllium disease or an acute beryllium disease.
-Toxic contact to beryllium is most often thru an inhalation pathway.
-Beryllium has an assortment of effects.
-Some beryllium combines with a protein and is deposited in the liver, spleen and kidneys, but the beryllium when bound with a biological protein, can result in the chronic form of the disease which is supposed to be a late reaction immune response.
-The major toxicological effects of beryllium are on the respiratory tract, purposely the lungs and their alveoli.
+Beryllium is a highly toxic metal.
+Exposure to it at or above threshold values can lead to chronic beryllium disease or acute beryllium disease.
+Toxic exposure to beryllium most commonly occurs through inhalation.
+Beryllium has various effects: some binds with proteins and is deposited in the liver, spleen, and kidneys.
+When bound with biological proteins, it can result in the chronic form of the disease, which is a delayed immune response.
+The main toxic effects of beryllium are on the respiratory tract, particularly the lungs and their alveoli.

-Beryllium has the symbol Be.
-In the older chemical literature, beryllium is called glucinium after the Greek word glykys meaning sweet, because of Vauquelin's initial account and surveillance of Beryllium.
-Beryllium's atomic number is 4, its atomic weight is 9.01 and in its pure metal form it melts at 1278 degrees Celsius.
+Beryllium is represented by the symbol Be.
+In older chemical literature, it is called glucinium after the Greek word "glykys," meaning sweet, due to Vauquelin's initial observations.
+Beryllium has an atomic number of 4, an atomic weight of 9.01, and in its pure metal form, it melts at 1278 degrees Celsius.

-Several property accounts for beryllium metal's substantial value in modern industry.
-It has a very high stiffness to weight ratio and low density and it has the strength of steel without steel's weight.
-It also has a low coefficient of thermal expansion, has an oddly high melting point and has good thermal and electrical conductive properties.
-Also, alloys containing beryllium are corrosive resistant and small amounts of beryllium in an alloy give this alloy a higher resistance to metal fatigue.
-These properties make the beryllium metal very useful in the aerospace, nuclear power, and electronics industries, along with the automobile and computers industries.
+Several properties account for beryllium metal's significant value in modern industry.
+It boasts a very high stiffness-to-weight ratio and low density, offering the strength of steel without its weight.
+Additionally, it has a low coefficient of thermal expansion, an unusually high melting point, and excellent thermal and electrical conductivity.
+Alloys containing beryllium are also corrosion-resistant, and small amounts of beryllium in an alloy increase its resistance to metal fatigue.
+These properties make beryllium metal highly useful in aerospace, nuclear power, electronics, automotive, and computer industries.

 The Beryllium Corporation of America, founded by Lester Hofheimer in 1927, was the first commercially producing mining company of beryllium-containing materials.
-Andre w Gahagan, decided to get into the beryllium industry in 1929 and formed the Beryllium Development Corporation, and later, gained control of the Beryllium Corporation of America and distorted its name to the beryllium corporation in the year 1932.
-The patents and founding of several beryllium corporations sky-rocket between the years 1921, when Brush Laboratories was started to 1932 when Andre w Gahagan was trying to start a small monopoly.
+Andrew Gahagan entered the beryllium industry in 1929, forming the Beryllium Development Corporation and later gaining control of the Beryllium Corporation of America, renaming it the Beryllium Corporation in 1932.
+Patents and the establishment of several beryllium corporations surged from 1921, when Brush Laboratories began, to 1932 when Andrew Gahagan aimed to create a small monopoly.

-Initially, in the 1930s, small amounts of Be-copper alloys, Be-oxide compounds a d tinny beryllium were made but their growth in production was enthused on the whole, through the increased demand of beryllium-copper products used in World War II.
-Along with the greater than before demand of World War II, a third US producer of beryllium connected products, artificial beryllium oxide mainly for their use in the bright lamp industry.
-Beryllium was preliminary to truly expand in its application from tinny alloys to their use in fluorescent lights.
+Initially, in the 1930s, small amounts of Be-copper alloys, Be-oxide compounds, and tinny beryllium were produced, but their production growth was largely driven by increased demand for beryllium-copper products during World War II.
+Alongside the heightened demand of World War II, a third US producer of beryllium-connected products emerged, producing artificial beryllium oxide primarily for use in the bright lamp industry.
+Beryllium began to expand its application from tinny alloys to use in fluorescent lights.

-During and right away following the second world war, a lot of research was being done in the area of nuclear fission and beryllium physical and chemical individuality, lead to beryllium being of great notice to the nuclear scientists.
-This work, as well as all the previous work in the metallic alloys and fluorescent light industry, was done prior to any valid knowledge of the potential hazards of beryllium.
-Therefore, all this work was done without the use of any protection or precautions, which came back to do some serious damage to those who worked with beryllium in a straight line and the industry.
+During and immediately following World War II, extensive research was conducted on nuclear fission and the physical and chemical properties of beryllium, making it of great interest to nuclear scientists.
+This research, along with previous work in metallic alloys and the fluorescent light industry, was conducted without knowledge of the potential hazards of beryllium.
+Consequently, this work was carried out without adequate protection or precautions, leading to serious health issues for those directly involved in the beryllium industry.

 As early as the 1930s, the period when beryllium foodstuffs were being made in a high amount, there were reports of a beryllium related disease this appeared in the European medical text.
 These claims/reports went on the whole unnoticed or disregarded in the United States allegedly because the findings failed to show a clear and direct relationship of beryllium causing the illness.
 This may be the sole reason but bearing in mind that the United States was heavily dependent on these beryllium foodstuffs in their military labors of World War II, as well as being heavily invested in the beryllium alloys, there may have been other heavily weighing factors which the administration did not want to explain so they choose to just say that the European literature was methodically unsound.